Care of your perineum after the birth

 To help the perineum to heal

-- Keep the area cold by using a wrapped ice pack for the first 24 to 72 hours.
+- Keep the area cold by using a wrapped ice pack every 1 to 2 hours or so for the first 24 to 48 hours.
 This decreases the pain and swelling which is important for healing and comfort.
 Have the wrapped ice pack on for 10 to 20 minutes at the most each time.

 - Change sanitary pads often to keep the perineum dry.

-- Lie down as much as possible.
+- Rest as much as possible.
 You may want to lie with a pillow under your hips to elevate the area, or raise the foot of the bed.

 - To keep the perineum clean, have at least one shower or bath each day, preferably after you have a bowel action.
 Gently pat the perineum dry with a soft towel.